Max Verstappen: 2021: World Champion amid title battle vs. Hamilton

 At the United States Grand Prix, Verstappen took pole position in qualifying, edging Hamilton by 0.209 seconds.
 Verstappen won the race and extended his lead in the Drivers' Championship to twelve points as Hamilton finished second with the fastest lap.
 At the 2021 Mexico City Grand Prix, Verstappen qualified third with a gap to pole-sitter Bottas of 0.350 seconds.
-Verstappen's main opponent Hamilton qualified second.
-At the race start, Verstappen took the lead from Bottas and Hamilton into turn 1 and won the race, and as a result extended his lead in the championship to 19 points.
+Verstappen's main rival Hamilton qualified second.
+At the start, Verstappen took the lead from Bottas and Hamilton into turn 1, and won the race; and as a result extended his lead in the championship to 19 points.